 It’s time to slow right down to the flowing water’s soothing pace.
-Stretching across nine counties, the rich, rural landscape of this captivating part of Ireland is both rugged and beautiful in equal measure, and absolutely flourishing in wildlife.
+Stretching across eleven counties, the rich, rural landscape of this captivating part of Ireland is both rugged and beautiful in equal measure, and absolutely flourishing in wildlife.

 Whatever your preference, the River Shannon is filled with breath-taking vistas and enriching experiences that will leave you intrigued, relaxed and looking forward to your next trip with us.

 No trip to Athlone is complete without a visit to the 13th century Athlone Castle.
 The castle's keep is a national monument, and the visitor centre brings to life the stories of the town and its people from ancient through modern times.

 Luan Gallery is Ireland's most spectacularly located gallery, jutting out right over the Shannon with barges and cruises motoring beneath your feet.
 The riverine light glinting in through the glass walls hypnotised you back into the former lives of this building as a Temperance Hall and a theatre where famous tenor Count John McCormack gave some of his earliest performances.
 The Luan has strong links with IMMA so the art is a mix of the best international and local works.